meshtastic/firmware/docs/software/nrf52-TODO.md

 Nice ideas worth considering someday...

+- Currently we use Nordic's vendor ID, which is apparently okay: https://devzone.nordicsemi.com/f/nordic-q-a/44014/using-nordic-vid-and-pid-for-nrf52840 and I just picked a PID of 0x4403
 - Use NRF logger module (includes flash logging etc...) instead of DEBUG_MSG
 - Use "LED softblink" library on NRF52 to do nice pretty "breathing" LEDs.
 Don't whack LED from main thread anymore.
 - decrease BLE xmit power "At 0dBm with the DC/DC on, the nRF52832 transmitter draws 5.3mA.
 Increasing the TX power to +4dBm adds only 2.2mA.
 Decreasing it to -40 dBm saves only 2.6mA."